The Disarchy Region lies to coreward and to anti-spinward of the Inner Sphere

 The Crucis Corridor

-In the wake of the Version War settling the NoCoZo-Negentropy Alliance border was a complicated and infected issue, further confused by the presence of the Paradigm, Corambytia Protectorate and especially the "NoCoNeg", the sizeable chunk of former NoCoZo systems that had been successfully conquered by the Alliance during the war.
+In the wake of the Version War settling the NoCoZo-Negentropy Alliance border was a complicated and fractious issue, further confused by the presence of the Paradigm, Corambytia Protectorate and especially the "NoCoNeg", the sizable chunk of former NoCoZo systems that had been successfully conquered by the Alliance during the war.
 The region was currently under intense cultural change and a constant source of internal and external conflict.
 As part of a number of peace treaties, the ComEmp guardian systems were allowed to set up the Crucis Corridor to help resolve the situation.
 The Crucis Corridor was a largely artificial political entity, little more than a number of stargate links defended by ComEmp legal fleets.

 As the NoCoZo and Negentropy Alliance had resolved their most pressing border and protocol disputes through the ComEmp, they began to turn outwards again.
 In the vast volumes in the rough Centaurus direction there were many independent societies, defector cultures, undiscovered colonies and unlinked fragments of the former empires.
 Also, much of the volumes officially claimed as part of the empires were in practice totally independent and disconnected, often having developed into their own powers.
 As the empires began to extend outwards they had to deal with the fragmentation.